College student falls to his death climbing Central Oregon mountain

 “Unfortunately, he stopped responding verbally before searchers arrived,” Speldrich said.

-The rescue effort included an Oregon National Guard Blackhawk helicopter, mountain rescue teams, a high-resolution camera and even a small drone.
+The rescue effort included an Oregon National Guard Blackhawk helicopter, mountain rescue teams, a high-resolution camera and the small drone.

-The area where he fell is inaccessible on foot, and “future plans will be dependent upon the data analysis and resource availability,” Speldrich said.

-Tranby’s parents, April and David, expressed gratitude to the search crews who tried to find their son, KTVZ-TV reported.
+Tranby’s parents, April and David, expressed gratitude to the search crews, KTVZ-TV reported.

 “Joel was doing something he loved, with the person he loved, in the outdoors and we know that brought him joy,” the parents’ statement said.